The evolution of forecasting for decision making in dynamic environments: Discussion

-While we have studied the evolution of a new cognitive style that forms beliefs about future environmental states, a closely related phenomenon called theory of mind falls outside the scope of our analysis.
-Theory of mind describes the ability to conceptualize the way in which others make decisions.
+While we have studied the evolution of a new mode of decision-making that forms beliefs about future environmental states, a closely related phenomenon called theory of mind falls outside the scope of our analysis.
+Theory of mind describes the ability to conceptualize the way in which others make decisions~\citep{apperly2012}.
 Future work could study forecasting of others' strategy dynamics, in addition to or in lieu of environmental forecasting.
 We expect that strategic forecasting may have qualitatively distinct population-level impacts than environmental forecasting, and it may be favored in different settings.
-Additionally, here we have analyzed a well-mixed model where all individuals of all types and strategies interact; in some contexts a hierarchical model might be more realistic.
-In the SI, we describe a hierarchical model where forecasting types and myopic types form two distinct sub-populations that compete with each other at the population level.
+Additionally, here we have analyzed a well-mixed model where all individuals of all types and strategies interact; in some contexts, a hierarchical model might be more realistic.
+In Supplementary Information Section~\ref{altDynam}, we describe a hierarchical model where forecasting types and myopic types form two distinct sub-populations that compete with each other at the population level.
 The hierarchical model produces dynamics of greater complexity than the well-mixed model presented in the main text.

-Rather than predicting a steady advance in the sophistication of cognitive styles, our analysis suggests that a more likely outcome is the coexistence of multiple modes of decision making.
-This finding aligns with results from psychology that indicate most people have automatic modes of decision making as well as more deliberative, and mentally taxing, modes \citep{kahneman2011thinking,rand2017}.
+Rather than predicting a steady advance in the sophistication of cognition, our analysis suggests that a more likely outcome is the coexistence of multiple modes of decision-making.
+This finding aligns with results from psychology that indicate most people have automatic modes of decision-making as well as more deliberative, and mentally taxing, modes \citep{kahneman2011thinking,rand2017}.
 Our finding of coexistence between forecasting and myopic types provides theoretical support for behavioral-economic hypotheses about how decisions are actually made.
-Our results help explain why automatic decision making persists, and they describe a context in which higher-level cognition can be favored evolutionarily while also bringing public benefits to all cognitive types.
+Our results help explain why automatic decision-making persists, and they describe a context in which higher-level cognition can be favored evolutionarily while also bringing public benefits to all cognitive types.